 - Work will be uploaded by 8:45 am each day.

 - It is expected that work will be completed during the school day, for marking/comment by the teacher, each day.
-The teacher will use Google Slides, Google Meet for videos (including stories read) and Google Documents or Google Quizzes for worksheets.
+The teacher will use Google Slides, Google Meet for videos (including stories read) and Google Documents (with voice over instructions) or Google Quizzes for worksheets.
+They will record some lessons.
 Children will be able to do work away from the computer and upload a photograph.
 It is NOT expected that worksheets be printed out at home, unless children/families are able to and want to.

-- Class teachers/head teacher will telephone each family weekly.
+- Class teachers/head teacher will offer to telephone each family weekly.

 - Class teachers/head teacher will telephone if work is not completed to see how they can support families to do so.

-- Children may be invited to a Google Meet (similar to Zoom) with the rest of their class to catch up with their class teacher/TAs.
-Details will be sent out during the school week if scheduled.
+- Children may be invited to a Google Meet at least twice weekly with the rest of their class to catch up with their class teacher/TAs.
+Details will be sent out during the school week if schedule

 If you do not have internet access at home or access to a device, the packs below should be used.
 Please contact the school if you need any packs printing.